bondress/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 **5-string_toupper.c** is a C function that changes all lowercase letters of a string to uppercase.

 **6-cap_string.c** is a C function that capitalizes all words of a string.
 Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }

+**7-leet.c** is a C function that encodes a string into 1337.
+- Letters a and A should be replaced by 4
+- Letters e and E should be replaced by 3
+- Letters o and O should be replaced by 0
+- Letters t and T should be replaced by 7
+- Letters l and L should be replaced by 1
+- Prototype: char *leet(char *);
+- You can only use one if in your code
+- You can only use two loops in your code
+- You are not allowed to use switch
+- You are not allowed to use any ternary operation